jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

   - Cloud Engineering
 featured_image: ''
 ---
 Amazon CloudWatch monitors Windows EC2 instances out of the box, but only gives you basic host-level metrics like CPU and network usage.
 In this post, you'll learn how to extend observability with the Amazon CloudWatch Agent.
-We will use AWS CDK in TypeScript to automatically deploy an example instance with an installed and configured CloudWatch agent.
+We will use AWS CDK in TypeScript to automatically deploy an example instance with an installed and configured CloudWatch Agent.

 ## Default collected metrics